slab/quill/docs/modules/toolbar.md

 - `sc-underline`
 - `sc-link`

-Any DOM node with the following classes that is changed (DOM "change" event) will trigger the corresponding format change:
+Any DOM node with the following classes that is changed (DOM `change` event) will trigger the corresponding format change:

 - `sc-back-color`
 - `sc-fore-color`